0xVidde/Gorilla-Tag-Lua-Executor/README.md

 # Ormbunke
 Ormbunke is a LUA interface inside of Gorilla Tag.
 It supports a lot of things, will add even more.
 If you've ever cheated in roblox then you know what an executor is.
 It's basically a program that runs a script that changes things in the game at runtime so you don't have to close the game inorder to switch or remove mods.

+## Why?
+This makes it extremely easy to load mods ar runtime.
+Why have to reopen the game when you want to change / add mods when you can just cope paste a script and click a button?

 ## Authors